 Jennie is thrilled to join the team at Helps Education Fund, and looks forward to creating meaningful change and advancing foundational learning skills for all students.

-Jennie lives in Durham with husband, Colin, and their daughter, Audrey.
+Jennie lives in Durham with her husband, Colin, and their daughter, Audrey.
 Together they have two matching tuxedo cats.
 They love kayaking, playing board games, reading, and traveling.